Becoming a Low-Cost, High-Quality Cannabis Producer in British Columbia

 The facility has been specifically designed for the unique requirements of cultivating cannabis and to address Health Canada policies regarding quality control.
-The facility will house a combination of complete and flexible computer controlled air flow, a dedicated HVAC system in every grow room and airlocks between the rooms so as to provide an ideal pharmaceutical-grade environment that avoids contamination.
+The facility will house a combination of complete and flexible computer-controlled air flow systems, a dedicated hospital-grade HVAC system in every grow room and airlocks between the rooms to provide an ideal pharmaceutical-grade growing environment that avoids contamination.
 Lotus believes that having these systems in place will help lower the cost of production per gram while also enhancing the quality of the product.

 Benefits of a BC location

-Lotus has found a number of benefits to being located in Canada’s westernmost province.
-These include the low cost of energy—BC electricity costs only 77 percent of what it costs in Ontario—and the access to skilled labour.
-Additionally, as a proponent of the regulatory change within the cannabis space in Canada, the BC government is expected to be expeditious in the development of a permanent regulated distribution system.
+Lotus has found a number of benefits being located in Canada’s westernmost province.
+These include the low cost of energy—British Columbia electricity costs only 77 percent of what it costs in Ontario—and the access to skilled labor.
+Additionally, as a proponent of the regulatory change within the cannabis space in Canada, the British Columbian government is expected to be expeditious in the development of a permanent regulated distribution system.

 Due to the location of its property, Lotus has begun establishing a local community contribution profile nearby Armstrong.
-Once construction is complete, the company plans to take advantage of the availability of skilled labour in the region, potentially creating 60 to 90 permanent jobs within their facility.
+The company plans to take advantage of the availability of skilled labor in the region, potentially creating 20 to 40 permanent jobs within their facility.